jaksonlabs/jakson/book/jakson-devdocs/latest/src/carbon-api/project-setup.md

 ##### Cherry-Picking Modules

 > **Not Recommended**.
-Although it is possible for third-party projects to use particular Carbon modules by directly cherry-picking required modules, it is not recommended due to a non-trivial dependency graph between Carbon API modules and other modules outside the Carbon sub-system (e.g., error handling facilities).
+Although it is possible for third-party projects to use particular Carbon modules by directly cherry-picking required modules, it is not recommended due to a non-trivial dependency graph between Carbon API modules and other modules outside the Carbon sub-system (e.g., err handling facilities).

 In a scenario where cherry-picking of modules is intended, including `jakson.h` is not sufficient if the desired effect is to exclude particular modules.
 Rather than just including `jakson.h` as a single translation unit, required module header files (including their transitive dependencies) must be included manually.
 For these cases it must be considered, that source amalgamation is explicitly not used and therefore runtime performance potential (due to exhaustive compiler optimization inside one huge tanslation unit) is left unexploited.